bdaiinstitute/spot_ros2/spot_description/README.md

 # spot_description

 This ROS 2 package contains the URDF files for Spot.
-It contains two Spot models, referred to as `spot` and `spot_simple`, which primarily differ in the number of links in the base frame.
+There are two Spot models, referred to as `spot` and `spot_simple`, which primarily differ in the number of links in the base frame.
 There is also a `standalone_arm` model to view the Spot Arm independently.

 To get the plain URDF files, run the following commands in the `spot_description` directory: